NightXsenator/tutorial/README.md

 # tutorial
-I am learning how to use Github.
+I am learning how to use.
+I am making some suggestions as an apprentice.